This blog is my resignation from a job I’ve held my whole life.

 I now intend to Fail to Please Others.

 I nearly always know what people want from me.
-I nearly always can identify The Right Thing To Do.
+I nearly always can identify The Right Thing To Do for myself.
 The problem is they’re rarely the same choice and I always, infallibly, reliably, boringly, sickeningly choose to please.

 Why do I do this?
 Oh, that’s easy.